coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    .. exn:: Cannot interpret this number as a value of type @type

-     The numeral notation registered for :token:`type` does not support the given number.
+     The number notation registered for :token:`type` does not support the given number.
 This error is given when the interpretation function returns :g:`None`, or if the interpretation is registered only for integers or non-negative integers, and the given number has a fractional or exponent part or is negative.

-   .. exn:: @qualid__parse should go from Numeral.int to @type or (option @type).
-Instead of Numeral.int, the types Numeral.uint or Z or Int63.int or Numeral.numeral could be used (you may need to require BinNums or Numeral or Int63 first).
+   .. exn:: @qualid__parse should go from Number.int to @type or (option @type).
+Instead of Number.int, the types Number.uint or Z or Int63.int or Number.number could be used (you may need to require BinNums or Number or Int63 first).

      The parsing function given to the :cmd:`Number Notation` vernacular is not of the right type.

-   .. exn:: @qualid__print should go from @type to Numeral.int or (option Numeral.int).
-Instead of Numeral.int, the types Numeral.uint or Z or Int63.int or Numeral.numeral could be used (you may need to require BinNums or Numeral or Int63 first).
+   .. exn:: @qualid__print should go from @type to Number.int or (option Number.int).
+Instead of Number.int, the types Number.uint or Z or Int63.int or Number.number could be used (you may need to require BinNums or Number or Int63 first).

      The printing function given to the :cmd:`Number Notation` vernacular is not of the right type.

-   .. exn:: Unexpected term @term while parsing a numeral notation.
+   .. exn:: Unexpected term @term while parsing a number notation.

      Parsing functions must always return ground terms, made up of applications of constructors, inductive types, and primitive integers.
 Parsing functions may not return terms containing axioms, bare (co)fixpoints, lambdas, etc.

-   .. exn:: Unexpected non-option term @term while parsing a numeral notation.
+   .. exn:: Unexpected non-option term @term while parsing a number notation.

      Parsing functions expected to return an :g:`option` must always return a concrete :g:`Some` or :g:`None` when applied to a